MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 In AD/LDAP and AAD, security groups are used to collect user accounts, computer accounts, and other groups into manageable units.
 Working with groups instead of with individual users helps simplify network maintenance and administration.
 Your organization might have groups like "Admin", "Engineering", "Level3", and so on.
 And, users might belong to more than one group.
 You can leverage the AD groups you have already defined in your organization to assign a collection of users to roles for web services.

 In Machine Learning Server, the administrator can assign one or more Active Directory groups to one or more of the following roles: "Owner", "Contributor", and "Reader".
 Roles give specific permissions related to deploying and interacting with web services and other APIs.
 A user can belong to multiple groups, and therefore it is possible to be assigned multiple roles and all of their permissions.
-For more information on the roles in Machine Learning Server and R Server, see **"Available Roles"**.
+For more information on the roles in Machine Learning Server and R Server, see the next section.

 When a user attempts to authenticate, the server checks to see whether you have declared roles.
 If you have, then Machine Learning Server checks to see to which group the user belongs based on the action you are trying to perform.
 If the user belongs to one of the AD/LDAP or AAD groups declared in Machine Learning Server, then that user is authenticated and given permissions according to the role to which their group is assigned.
 For more information, see **"Role configuration states"**.